Ange-Dvs/pands-project/README.md

 If the file is not existing already, the program continues the `try` path.

 The size of the final figure is then set.
 A `for` loop is initiated with a counter `i` starting at 1.
 This counter is important as it will be used to dynamically set the subplot location depending on the iteration.
 The variable to plot is taken from the `variable_and_filenames` dictionary.
 This dictionary is also used as the bases for the `for` loop ensuring that each variable will be plotted.
-Al label is added to the x-axis of each subplot to identify which variable is being shown in a specific plot.
+A label is added to the x-axis of each subplot to identify which variable is being shown in a specific plot.
+On the first and third iteration a y label is added.

 On the fourth iteration, the loop completes additional one-time steps like adding a title to the plot and setting the location and font size for the title. `Matplotlib.pyplot`'s `tight_layout` is used to adjust the space between the plots as needed.
 The file is then saved and a message returned to the user informing the file has been created and specifying the filename.